Conjugacy of unimodular pisot substitutions subshifts to domain exchanges: Introduction

 \section{Introduction}

-A classical way to tackle problems in geometric dynamics is to code the dynamics through a well-chosen finite partition to obtain a "nice" subshift which is easier to study (see the emblematic works \cite{Hadamard:1898} and \cite{Morse:1921}).
-The interesting aspects of the subshift could then be lifted back to the dynamical systems.
+A classical way to tackle problems of diffeomorphism dynamics is to code the orbits of the points through a well-chosen finite partition to obtain a "nice" subshift which is easier to study (see the emblematic works \cite{Hadamard:1898} and \cite{Morse:1921}).
+The interesting dynamical properties of the subshift may translate into relevant properties of the original dynamical system.

 In the seminal paper \cite{Rauzy:1982}, G. Rauzy proposed to go in the other way round: take your favorite subshift and try to give it a geometrical representation.
 He took what is now called the Tribonacci substitution given by